viamrobotics/docs/docs/fleet/data-management.md

 <br>

-Methods to upload data like images or sensor readings directly to the Viam cloud:
+Methods to upload data like images or sensor readings directly to the Viam Cloud:

 {{< readfile "/static/include/app/apis/generated/data_sync-table.md" >}}